teejayen/teejayen.github.io/_posts/2019-01-13-my-way-to-start-the-day.md

 date:   2019-01-13
 ---

-Morning routines.
-A quick Google search provides more than 31 million results, so they are undoubtedly a popular point of discussion.

 Wake up, medicate, caffeinate, then rush to the office - sound familiar?
 Well that's how my mornings used to go - no routine, no planning for the day, just the bare minimum.
 But that all changed after reading [The Miracle Morning](https://www.amazon.com.au/dp/B013PKZUOW) by Hal Elrod.

 The foundations of the book are Hal's Life S.A.V.E.R.S, which are the six parts of the routine — silence, affirmations, visualisation, exercise, reading and scribing.
 I try following most of these parts, but have slightly tweaked it based on personal preferences - here's how my morning now looks: